Forbirdden/RAC-Hub/USER_ADDITIONS.md

+# Users additions

+## Server info packet

+Client sends:

+- Byte `0x69`

+Server sends:

+- (nothing or closes socket if server doesn't support this feature)
+- Protocol version:
+    - Byte `0x01` for RACv1
+    - Byte `0x02` for RACv1.99
+    - Byte `0x03` for RACv2
+- Server name

-# User agents
+## User agents

 User agents in RAC is the way how to get know from what client the message was sent.
 It works by just checking the message text throught regex.

-## Clients

 Here are listed the most common clients, and their common names colors in the chat.